Stanislav1975/sourcegraph/lsif/docs/jobs.md

 # LSIF worker jobs

-The following job types are enqueued into [node-resque](https://github.com/taskrabbit/node-resque) and handled by the an instance of the worker process.
-Each job is enqueued with its `class` (the job type) and its `args` (a positional sequence of values).
+The following job types are enqueued into [bull](https://github.com/OptimalBits/bull) and handled by the an instance of the worker process.
+Each job is enqueued with a `name`, which determines how the job is performed, and an `args` object.

 ### `convert(repository, commit, filepath)`